ahachete/pgj/README.md

 ## Compiling pgj

+### Java part of pgj

+You need to compile first the Java part, as the generated Jar file will be included as part of the extension.
+This is a standard Maven program:

+    cd java
+    mvn package

+A jar file should have been generated under `java/target/pgj-<VERSION>.jar`.

 ### The PostgreSQL extension (`pgxs`)

 You need a suitable JDK (version 6 or above) and export its path via the `JAVA_HOME` environment variable.